nkapu/handlers/README.md

 ## Try it out locally

-If you plan to dig deeper you can you can use these tools locally.
+If you plan to dig deeper you can use these tools locally.
 A quick start to get more out of this on OSX:

 ```shell
 git clone https://github.com/nkapu/handlers.git